bobbingwide/sb-breadcrumbs-block/README.md

 Use the breadcrumbs block (sb/breadcrumbs-block) from the SB breadcrumbs block plugin when you need to show links to all the current posts' ancestors.

 ## Changelog
+# 0.6.0
+* Changed: Block is registered using block.json apiVersion:2 #7
+* Changed: Internationalized and localized. #7
+* Tested: With WordPress 5.8.1
+* Tested: With Gutenberg 11.5.1
+* Tested: With PHP 8.0
+* Tested: With Yoast-SEO 17.2

+# 0.5.3
+* Changed: Updated build.

+# 0.5.2
+* Changed: Add support for Genesis Breadcrumbs - front end only, https://github.com/bobbingwide/sb-breadcrumbs-block/issues/3

 # 0.5.1
 * Changed: Improved internationalization strings, https://github.com/bobbingwide/sb-breadcrumbs-block/issues/1
 * Tested: With WordPress 5.5-RC1